h2oai/tutorials/Driverless AI/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities/risk-assessment-tools-in-the-world-of-ai-the-social-sciences-and-humanities.md

 The higher a feature appears in a decision tree, the more critical they are in the model prediction system.
 The frequency that a particular feature appears in a decision tree can also reveal its importance.
 Additionally, features connected by a branch can show, to an extent, a relationship between the features when making predictions in our model.
 Hence, when looking at our decision tree, we can note that prio_count appears four times and is the highest feature in the decision tree.
 Accordingly, it will be appropriate for us to conclude that indeed it seems that at the global level, prior_count is driving the predictions.

-Before moving forward, I will like to note that based on the transformed Shapley, rf feature importance, and decision tree, age is the second most influential feature in the model.
+Before moving forward, I will like to note that based on the transformed Shapley, RF Feature Importance, and decision tree, age is the second most influential feature in the model.
 And this can present a problem because we don't want age to be a factor when predicting two-year recidivism.

 Going back to our conversation around prior_count, for many, using prior_count in our model will seem like a no problem.
 Many will argue that using prior-count will make sense given that it tells whether someone has been breaking the law.
 But, when exploring prior_count in-depth, we discover that prior_count holds a tremendous racial bias.